 - Children under school age or people dependent on round-the-clock care

-Gatherings of more than two people are permitted for the purposes of providing voluntary or charitable services.
+Gatherings above the limit of 6 people or 2 households indoors, or above 30 people outdoors can take place for the purposes of providing voluntary or charitable services.

 Your group can provide: